fady2019/SubtitleGeneratorBackend/README.md

 ## Description

 This is the backend of CS50x Subtitle Generator.
-It's my final project for CS50x course, offered by Harvard University.
+It's my final project for the CS50x course, offered by Harvard University.
 CS50x Subtitle Generator is a web application that facilitates the process of generating subtitles with support for multiple languages.
+The process is fully asynchronous, allowing users to upload media files without waiting for subtitles to be generated.
+Once the process is complete, they will receive an email notification.

 ## Subtitle Generation Step-By-Step